FUN STRASBOURG DAY TOURS

 Stroll the narrow streets, admire the lovely architecture, and enjoy colorful flowers.

-See some of the historic fountains and visit the 13th-century church that displays the well-known “Opening Virgin” statue while you’re here.
-Since the village is very tiny, I highly suggest to combine it with another village along the way.
+See some historical fountains and visit the 13th-century church that displays the well-known “Opening Virgin” statue while you’re here.
+Since the village is very tiny, I highly suggest combining it with another village along the way.